 They can become ‘impacted’.

 The wisdom tooth collides with existing molars and is unable to properly erupt from the gum.
-If it does erupt, it does so at a funny angle.
+If it does erupt, it does so at an angle.

 It might be possible to go years without pain or problems, but it is common for those with impacted wisdom teeth to suffer pain, swelling and infection because they are more difficult to clean.

 Tooth extraction alternatives

-As suggested earlier, tooth removal is the last option that dental professionals with to take in most instances.
+As suggested earlier, tooth removal is the last option that dental professionals wish to take in most instances.

 Your dentist will assess all the options available to you along with their recommendations.
 This may include taking an x-ray to analyse from a different perspective the situation you are faced with.

-But, cheap and quick is not the answer.
+But, cheap and quick is not always the answer.
 There is more to consider than this.

 Removing a tooth can affect the way you look, the way you eat and possibly the way you speak too.